 Shanker also noted that consumer surveys have shown that the airline industry is ripe for recovery, with over half of leisure travel respondents saying they would get on a plane today if they felt that it was safe.
 In addition, it is interesting to note that Dela Airlines just announced this week that they had had zero COVID cases transmitted on their flights this year.

 As consumers get more comfortable with air travel and less satisfied with virtual interactions, Shanker expects demand for air travel to recover, beginning with domestic leisure travel and followed by business and international travel.

 Source: Morgan Stanley Research, Survey Responses

 Aerospace Supply: Where Are We Now?

 When it comes to supply in the aerospace industry, analyst Kristine Liwag explained Morgan Stanley’s bearish view in their forecasts.
-Liwag pointed to a couple key reasons for their outlook, namely that a vaccine will not improve the airline industry’s balance sheet overnight, and that the industry currently has a very young fleet.
+Liwag pointed to a couple of critical reasons for their outlook: that a vaccine will not improve the airline industry’s balance sheet overnight and that the industry currently has a very young fleet.

-Liwag noted that there are currently 8,000 aircrafts in storage, which should allow airlines to accommodate a demand recovery without ordering new planes.
-Even more prescient is the fact that, while the order book is strong for future years, 80% of airline orders are for growth and not replacement.
-Liwag noted that, in an uncertain environment, one has to wonder how many of those orders will actually get delivered.
+Liwag noted that there are currently 8,000 aircraft in storage, which should allow airlines to accommodate a demand recovery without ordering new planes.
+Even more prescient is that, while the order book is vital for future years, 80% of airline orders are for growth and not a replacement.
+Finally, Liwag noted that, in an uncertain environment, one has to wonder how many of those orders will get delivered.

 Source: Morgan Stanley Research for Commercial Aerospace, Widebody Jets Active Fleet Age Distribution.